agilesix/AgileSix.com/src/pages/team.md

 ---
 templateKey: team
-title: We’ve got your six.
+title: Team
-subtitle: That’s a military term for “we’ve got your back.”
+subtitle: We've got your six
 hero: /img/image2.png
 team-intro: >-
-  At Agile Six, we work as a team.
-We trust and help each other.
-And we consciously pull talent from all sorts of different sectors because we want to learn from them — and because different perspectives on a project will make for a better end result.

-  Staff hierarchy is overrated.
-At Agile Six, all of us — from our most recent hires to our founders — are both students and teachers.
+  That’s a military term for “we’ve got your back.”

+  “We’ve got your six” has been a guiding principle for our team members since the start.
+Our founder Robert Rasmussen picked it up during his service in the U.S. Navy, and it’s reflected right there in our name.

+  At Agile Six, we take the one-team approach seriously.
+No strict hierarchies, no jockeying for status.
+We’re equally dedicated to the work and to each other.
 join-title: Join our team
 join-body: >-
-  **What we do matters.**
+  Agile Six has offices in San Diego, CA and Baltimore, MD, but most of our staff is remote.
+That allows our employees a better work-life balance, and offers us the best talent from across the country.

+  Why work with us?
+Because you’ll:

+  **Do meaningful work**

-  We’re deliberate about the projects we take on.
-If the work doesn’t align with our mission, we won’t do it.
+  We’re deliberate about every project we take on.
+If we’re not passionate about it or it doesn’t align with our values, we won’t do it.

-  **We’re passionate.**
+  **Be part of something big**

-  We’re a close-knit group bound together by a belief in our mission to help government better serve citizens.
+  Agile Six is an important player in the larger civic tech community.
+We’re united by a belief in helping government serve citizens better.

-  **We let you do your thing.**
+  **Get the freedom to do your thing**

   People do their best work when they’re challenged with projects that matter and given the ownership to find the solution.

-  **We’re not in it to boost our egos.**

-  On our projects, we don’t single out individuals as heroes or rockstars.
-We celebrate our successes together.
 cta:
   cta-description: >-
     If you have questions about what it takes to join the Agile Six team (or for